On This Page

 Daily new cases / 100,000: 6

-France is an industrialized nation in the top 25% of the world's economies.
+France is an advanced economy classified as high income.
 Located in western Europe along the Atlantic Ocean (south of Belgium and north of Spain), the climate is classified as predominantly humid temperate (no dry season).

 See also: Library article for Malaria

 The following is current information as reported by the World Health Organization (WHO) and the US Centers for Disease Control (CDC):

 WHO—International Travel and Health (current online update, Country List)No statement given.